Robust Convex Model Predictive Control with collision avoidance guarantees for robot manipulators: Robust convex MPC for manipulators

 where $\rho \in (0, 1)$ is a contraction rate and $\matP \in \setPD^{\DimState}$ is referred to as the Lyapunov matrix.
-We obtain $\matP$ and $\matK$ satisfying~\eqref{eq:contraction_req} by solving a convex optimization problem offline, see\ifbool{arxiv}{~Appendix~\ref{sec:cvx_control_syn}}{~\cite{arxiv_version_of_paper}} for details.
-The Lyapunov matrix $\matP$ allows us to trace out an ellipsoid in state and input space
+We obtain $\matP$ and $\matK$ satisfying~\eqref{eq:contraction_req} by solving a convex optimization problem offline, see\ifbool{arxiv}{~Appendix~\ref{sec:cvx_control_syn}}{~\cite[App.
+B]{arxiv_version_of_paper}} for details.
+The Lyapunov matrix $\matP$ allows us to form an ellipsoid in \BW{the state space which, together with its projection on to the configuration, velocity and control input space, are } The size of the ellipsoid is controlled by the scaling $\tubeSize \in \setR_+$. \\\\ \BW{The following proposition provides a state and input dependent bound on the prediction error. \begin{proposition} For all \( \x = (\q, \qdot) \in \setX \), \( \acc \in \setAcc \) and \( \paramME \in \paramMEset \), we have